MuresanIA/Angular-Learning/shopping-list-app/README.md

-# Application name: Book Recipe
+# Nothing more than a simple Book Recipe web application

 For accessing and testing the application follow this deployment link: https://ng-course-recipe-book-edc52.web.app